firstdraft/appdev-lessons/lessons/ad2-getting-started.md

 You can try selecting the offending characters and [creating multiple cursors](https://code.visualstudio.com/docs/editor/codebasics#_multiple-selections-multicursor) to change them.
 Or you can try a [global find and replace](https://learn.microsoft.com/en-us/visualstudio/ide/finding-and-replacing-text?view=vs-2022#find-and-replace-control).
 But if you do any major find-and-replace operations, be sure to `git commit` before so can rewind if you mess things up.

-##
+With that, our routes are done.
+They are industrial grade.
+The next thing to do is build separate pages for create and update actions instead of having them on the show and index pages.

-Our, our, our routes now are done.
-They're like industrial grade.
-This is what a proper restful API would look like.
-Alright, let's pause there.
-The next thing we're going to do is build pages separately for, uh, add and edit instead of having them on the show page and on the next page.
-But let's take a break first and.[01:38:00]
+## 01:38:00 to

 We'll get started again at 7 55.[01:38:30]